shoujiaxin/lobot_ros/README.md

 2. Clone this repository into your workspace

-3. Build the workspace with `catkin_make`
+3. Open and build the workspace with `catkin_make`

+4. Source the `./devel/setup.bash` or `./devel/setup.zsh`, depending on which shell you are using.

-4. For simulation, you can simply start with
+5. For simulation, you can simply start with

    ```shell
    roslaunch lobot_xarm moveit_gazebo.launch
    ```

-5. For real robot, you need to get the USB device permission first.
+6. For real robot, you need to get the USB device permission first.

    ```shell
    sudo chmod 666 /dev/hidraw*